I don’t stay up on Shavuos night.

 The Meiri3 emphasizes the importance of Oneg (delight/pleasure) on Shabbos and Yomtov, which can be understood as either sleeping or engaging in Torah study, depending on whether one is a Torah scholar or a layperson.

-Furthermore, the Gemara4 discusses a machlokes concerning whether a Chag should be divided equally between service to God and personal enjoyment or if it should be entirely dedicated to one or the other.
-However, all opinions agree that on Shavuos personal enjoyment is required.
+Furthermore, the Gemara 4 discusses a machlokes concerning whether a Chag should be divided equally between service to God and personal enjoyment, or if it should be entirely dedicated to one or the other.
+However, all opinions agree that on Shavuos, personal enjoyment is required.
 The reason behind this is that Shavuos commemorates the giving of the Torah, an event worthy of celebration.

 Based on the above, it would seem that one is not allowed to stay up all night to learn on Shavuos, perhaps with the exception of a Talmid Chacham.
-Where did this minhag come from to stay up all night?
+Where then did this minhag come from to stay up all night?

 The practice of staying awake and learning Torah throughout the night of Shavuos is relatively recent in Jewish history.
-Prior to the 1500s, it may not have been widely observed, if at all, and possibly limited to a few individuals.
-While there are earlier notions and hints of this minhag found in the Midrash, the concept of Tikkun Leil Shavuos truly took root with the Zohar5, which mentions that the tzaddikim, known as the Chassidim Harishonim, would stay awake all night engrossed in Torah study.
+Prior to the 1500s, it may not have been widely observed, if at all, and was possibly limited to a few individuals.
+While there are earlier notions and hints of this minhag found in the Midrash, the concept of Tikkun Leil Shavuos truly took root with the Zohar5, which mentions that the tzaddikim, known as the “Chassidim Harishonim,” would stay awake all night engrossed in Torah study.

-In Greece, around the year 1533, an extraordinary event took place, marking one of the earliest recorded instances of Tikkun Leil Shavuot.
+In Greece, around the year 1533, an extraordinary event took place, marking one of the earliest recorded instances of Tikkun Leil Shavuos.
 Gathered together were notable figures such as R. Yosef Karo, the future author of the Shulchan Aruch, and R. Shlomo HaLevi Alkabetz, the renowned composer of Lecha Dodi, along with other unnamed members of their circle.
-Years later, R. Alkabetz recounted the experience with great admiration.
+Years later, R. Alkabetz recounted the experience with great admiration:

-R. Yosef Karo and I, agreed to make a great effort on the night of Shavuot, and to keep sleep from our eyes.
+“R. Yosef Karo and I agreed to make a great effort on the night of Shavuos, and to keep sleep from our eyes.
 With gratitude to God, our resolve held firm.
 Not a single moment passed without immersion in study.
 Listen, and your soul will be invigorated...

-The moment that we began to learn the Mishnah, and we learned two mesechtot, our creator graced us and we heard a voice speaking from the mouth of the pious one.
-A great voice, with clear enunciation, and all around us heard but did not understand.
-It was very pleasant, and the voice gained strength.
-Overwhelmed with awe, we fell upon our faces, unable to raise our eyes in fear.
-The voice speaking to us began and said - "Hear my beloved ones, most beautiful, cherished, beloved, peace to you, fortunate are you and those that bore you, fortunate in this world and in the world to come, in that you took upon yourselves to crown Me this night.
+“The voice speaking to us began and said, ‘Hear, my beloved ones, most beautiful, cherished, beloved, peace to you, fortunate are you and those who bore you, fortunate in this world and in the World to Come, in that you took upon yourselves to crown Me this night.
 For many years, My crown has been cast down from My head, and I have found no solace.
 I have been left to grasp at waste, lying in the dirt.
-But you have restored the crown to its former glory..."
+But you have restored the crown to its former glory...’”
+6

-It is interesting to note that although the Beis Yosef had this extraordinary experience, he does not mention it in the Shulchan Aruch, as something everyone should do.
+It is interesting to note that although the Beis Yosef had this extraordinary experience, he does not mention it in the Shulchan Aruch as something everyone should do.

 There appear to be two minhagim regarding what to study during this night: the Minhag Mekubalim and the Minhag of the Yeshivos.

 As part of the Tikkun, one recites the first three and last three pesukim of every parashah in the Torah, with sections related to Shavuos recited in their entirety.
 The first and last three pesukim of each book from the Nevi’im and Kesuvim are also recited.
-Additionally, the first and last mishna of each tractate, along with the enumeration of all 613 mitzvos, are included.
+Additionally, the first and last Mishnah of each tractate, along with the enumeration of all 613 mitzvos, are included.
 Midrashim about the giving of the Torah are shared, followed by passages from the Idra Rabba and other sections of the Zohar.

-Rabbi Yaakov Reischer9, however, presents a different perspective, suggesting that the Tikkun was established for those who are ignorant and lack knowledge in Torah.
+Rabbi Yaakov Reischer10, however, presents a different perspective, suggesting that the Tikkun was established for those who are ignorant and lack knowledge in Torah.
 This leads us to the second minhag, where individuals are free to study whatever they desire on Shavuos.

-Rav Melamed in Peninei Halacha writes:
+Rav Melamed in Peninei Halachah writes:

 “In any case, following this custom is not obligatory.
 If it is difficult for one to stay up all night studying Torah, he may go to sleep.
-Even some great rabbis preferred to sleep on Shavu’ot night.
-They evaluated the situation and decided that if they remained awake all night, the loss would outweigh the gain: they would not be able to focus properly on praying in the morning, or they would not be alert enough at night to learn productively, or they would need to catch up on their sleep later on and learn less Torah, or they would not be able to enjoy the rest of the festival properly on account of exhaustion.
+Even some great rabbis preferred to sleep on Shavuos night.
+They evaluated the situation and decided that if they remained awake all night, the loss would outweigh the gain; they would not be able to focus properly on praying in the morning, or they would not be alert enough at night to learn productively, or they would need to catch up on their sleep later on and learn less Torah, or they would not be able to enjoy the rest of the festival properly on account of exhaustion.”

-On the other hand, those who do stay up all night feel that even if their Torah study is not of the highest caliber, and it is difficult to focus on the morning prayers, this holy custom gives expression to love of God and love of Torah.
+“On the other hand, those who do stay up all night feel that even if their Torah study is not of the highest caliber, and it is difficult to focus on the morning prayers, this holy custom gives expression to love of God and love of Torah.
 It has the special advantage of showing dedication to God’s glory.
 Such dedication enhances the glory of the Jewish people as well.
 Each person should choose the practice that will allow him to serve God best.”

-This story involves a young man named Dovid Yisroel who, despite being an exceptional student, was pushed into hardship due to the mental and emotional abuse of his teacher.
+As I was preparing this post, someone shared with me an amazing story13.
+It involves a young man named Dovid Yisroel who, despite being an exceptional student, was pushed into hardship from a mental and emotional abusive episode at his yeshiva.
 He ended up living on the streets, playing guitar, and sketching portraits for anyone passing by on the Tel Aviv boardwalk.
-His path crossed with R’ Shlomo Carelbach, who upon hearing Dovid's tale, imparted these words of wisdom:
+His path crossed with R’ Shlomo Carlebach, who upon hearing Dovid's tale, imparted to him these words of wisdom:

-"Your struggle touches the heart of the divine.
+"Your struggle touches the heart of the Divine.
 Understand this: On Shavuos, we read Megillas Rus for a reason.
 You see, there are two types of Jews: ‘Matan Torah Jews’ and ‘Megillas Rus Jews.’
 You know, a Matan Torah Jew lives on a very high level.
 He is a Jew who learns Torah day and night, who is attached to Hashem with all his heart.
 But in spite of all his greatness, he still can’t bring Mashiach.

 Mashiach will come from a Megillas Rus Jew.
-Mashiach comes from Rus, because Rus taught the entire Jewish People that the greatest achievements come after a person has been pushed away, after he has been asked to leave.
-She taught us that if you come back after you’ve been driven away, after you’ve been shamed, and you still cling to the Torah, then your Torah will become the Torah of Mashiach.”
+Mashiach comes from Rus, because Rus taught the entire Jewish people that the greatest achievements come after a person has been pushed away, after he has been asked to leave.
+She taught us that if you come back after you’ve been driven away, after you’ve been shamed, and you still cling to the Torah, then your Torah will become the Torah of Mashiach.

 “Your name is Dovid,” he went on.
 “Dovid Hamelech also contended with shame and rejection.
 From the time he was born, he was denigrated and humiliated.
 But that made him a vessel for the most profound devotion that ever existed.
 You know, we all think that Shavuos is the holiday of the Jews who have a connection to Matan Torah, but I will tell you that it’s really a Yom Tov for the Jews of Megillas Rus.

-A lot of Jews out there are never given this opportunity.
+“A lot of Jews out there are never given this opportunity.
 They are never rejected, never driven away — everything in their lives proceeds exactly as it should.
 But there are other Jews, holy neshamos, who’ve been expelled, but instead of taking the opportunity to come back, they move even further away.
 We’ve been given the opportunity to become more genuine Jews — Megillas Rus Jews.
 We no longer do things out of fear of what others will say or what they’ll think of us.
 We’ve been through all that.
 All we have now is the truth nestled deep within our hearts.”

 Some of us find it easy to engage in Shavuos night learning, falling into the category of Matan Torah Jews.
 But there are also those among us who, for various reasons, struggle to form this connection.
 They may try to participate in Shavuos night activities but can't feel the bond.
 These individuals, often overlooked, are Megillas Rus Jews.
 We're all familiar with people like this.

-Shavuos is a time of joy, both for ourselves and for the reception of the Torah.
+Shavuos is a time of joy — both for ourselves and for the reception of the Torah.
 It's important to remember that each of us has a unique relationship with the Torah, a unique way of understanding it.
 This Shavuos, let's cherish the aspect of the Torah that resonates specifically with us.
 May we always bear in mind that even if we're not Matan Torah Jews, it doesn't make us any less of a Jew.

 Pesachim 68b

-Emor
+Emor 98a

 2:2